MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 > [!NOTE]
 > You can also assign the ownership of a guide to yourself if you have a role with the Assign privilege.

-For more information privileges, teams, and controlling access to apps, see the following articles.
+For more information on privileges, teams, and controlling access to apps, see the following articles.

 |To|See this article|
 |---------------------------------------|-----------------------------------------------------|